Bentlybro/Central-Notifications-Bot/README.md

     - Incident updates and monitoring
     - System status changes
 - Easy service management through Discord commands

-## Commands
-- `/addservice <service_name>` - Generate a new webhook URL for a service and create a dedicated channel
-    - Creates a new channel in the same category as the command (e.g., "openai-status")
-    - Reuses existing channels if they have the same name
-    - Can be used across multiple servers for the same service
-- `/listservices` - List all registered services
-- `/removeservice <service_name>` - Remove a service
-- `/setchannel <service_name> <channel>` - To manually set the notification channel for a service

 ## Multi-Server Support
 The bot can be added to multiple Discord servers and will: